AI and watsonx - IBM Careers

 IBM has pledged to skill 30 million people globally by 2030.
 IBMers have also committed to achieving at least 40 hours of personal learning annually through our skills programs.

-As a Backend developer, you will be part of a global team that builds and supports Watson Machine Learning and watsonx.ai.
+As a Backend Developer, you will be part of a global team that builds and supports IBM Watson® Machine Learning and watsonx.ai™.

 You’ll use the watsonx platform to co-create AI value with clients, focusing on technology patterns to enhance repeatability and delight clients.